We can help you

-Searching for grant opportunities can seem like a daunting task but is well worth the investment of time and effort to succeed in obtaining funding to help get a community project off the ground.
+Searching for grant opportunities can seem like a daunting task but it is well worth the investment of time and effort.

-Noosa Council not only provides a range of grants to meet identified community needs but also can provide advice to non-profit organisations on a wide range of funding and grant opportunities.
+Noosa Council not only provides a range of grants to meet identified needs in our community but we can also provide advice to non-profit organisations on a wide range of funding and grant opportunities.

 For assistance contact the Community Development team via Council's customer service centre on (07) 5329 6500 or email grants.

 The websites below are a good place to start searching for grant opportunities:

 - Noosa Council's Grant Guru site features advanced filtering, allowing you to narrow down your search by activity, industry and current & future grants.
 The Grants Guru site also has other valuable information and tips for grant applications.

 - Australia Arts Council grants

 - Go to Federal Government GrantsConnect Sign up and stay in touch with relevant Grants opportunities.